keymapperorg/KeyMapper/docs/user-guide/triggers.md

 This will only send the Intent to Key Mapper and no other packages.

-**<span style="color:red">Important!!!</span>**
+!!! warning
     Add `.debug` or `.ci` to the end of all `io.github.sds100.keymapper` instances in the action, extra and package if your Key Mapper build is a debug or ci build respectively.

-### Detect Trigger When Screen is Off (ROOT, 2.0.0+)
+### Detect Trigger When Screen is Off (ROOT)

-These are the buttons which can be detected when the screen is off.
-Let the developer know about any keys you would also like to be supported.

-* Volume Up
-* Volume Down
-* Headset button
+--8<-- "trigger-options/trigger-when-screen-off.md"